Is a $22bn giant magnet the ‘holy grail’ of clean energy?

 ITER will not run its first experiments until after 2025, and will not attempt full fusion power until 2035, but even getting to this point has been a monumental undertaking.

-Take the superconductor at the heart of the Solenoid, which creates the magnetic “bottle” that contains the fusion reaction powering this experiment.
-Each of the six 7ft modules that stack to form the Solenoid contains 3.6 miles of tightly wound superconductor cable made from a material called Nb3Sbm.
-ITER is thought to be using about 10 to 20 times more superconducting material than any other device ever made, and required new factory lines to be set up in Japan to meet this voracious appetite for metal.
+Take the superconductor at the heart of the solenoid, which creates the magnetic “bottle” that contains the fusion reaction powering this experiment.
+Each of the six 7ft modules that stack to form the solenoid contains 3.6 miles of tightly wound superconductor cable made from a material called Nb3Sbm.
+ITER is thought to be using about 10 to 20 times more superconducting material than any other device ever made, and required new factory lines to be set up in Japan to meet its voracious appetite for metal.

 The nations behind ITER are in constant contact, agreeing – contrary to the global norm – to fully share all the cutting-edge technical details about what they are building.
-So far, General Atomics has finished three of the seven magnet modules it has planned for the Solenoid (six to go inside, plus a backup).
-Two have already shipped to the ITER site in Saint Paul-lez-Durance, southern France, travelling cross-country to Houston, Texas, on a specially designed nine-axle truck, before being shipped to France, with 40 to 60 trucks on-site to deliver the components for each module.
-Plus paperwork – about 25,000 pages’ worth.
+So far, General Atomics has finished three of the seven magnet modules it has planned for the solenoid (six to go inside, plus a backup).
+Two have already shipped to the ITER site in Saint-Paul-lez-Durance, in southern France, travelling cross-country to Houston, Texas, on a specially designed nine-axle truck, before being shipped to France, with 40 to 60 trucks on site to deliver the components for each module.
+Plus the paperwork – about 25,000 pages’ worth.

-“Some people joked, we were selling 25,000 pages, and we will throw in a coil for free,” Mr Smith said with a grin.
-“That’s about half-true.
+“Some people joked, we were selling 25,000 pages, and we will throw in a coil for free,” Smith says with a grin.
+“That’s about half true.
 Being a nuclear device, paperwork is very important for everything you need.”

-If those 25,000 pages are followed to a T, the ITER project has the chance to achieve what no other fusion experiment has: break-even, at which point the device will become self-sustaining, throwing off more energy than it takes to start up the reaction inside of it.
+If those 25,000 pages are followed to a T, the ITER project has the chance of achieving what no other fusion experiment has achieved: a condition known as “break-even”, at which point the device will become self-sustaining, throwing off more energy than it takes to start up the reaction inside it.

 ITER will not actually transform the energy it creates into usable electricity during its full-scale experiments in 2035, but the knowledge gained could inform the next generation of commercial fusion plants.

-“ITER is the first step in that, but certainly not the last,” Mr Smith says.
+“ITER is the first step in that, but certainly not the last,” says Smith.

 The key to living carbon-free?

 At this point you can be forgiven for wondering, what about Chernobyl?
 What about Fukushima?
 We’re expected to pin our hopes on nuclear power, again?
-ITER is a different beast, though not without its own fallbacks.
-All functioning modern nuclear plants and almost all nuclear weapons are powered by nuclear fission, the process of splitting atoms and releasing energy.
+ITER is a different beast, though not without its own drawbacks.
+All functioning modern nuclear plants, and almost all nuclear weapons, are powered by nuclear fission, the process of splitting atoms and releasing energy.

 ITER, meanwhile, will be powered by fusion, a much safer process.
 The main sources of fuel are to be found in seawater and other nuclear reactors, and will generate an inert gas, helium, as the main waste product.
 Such fusion projects hold no risk of a runaway nuclear event, according to the programme.